gsc229/quick-street-be/README.md

 #### Base URL for endpoints: https://quickstlabs.herokuapp.com/api/v1.0
 #### Token usage:
- - If tokens are sent in headers, concatenate the word 'Bearer ' -> example:
+ - If tokens are sent in headers, concatenate the word 'Bearer ' to the front -> example:
      Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjVlMTc3MWRmNzY1YTZiNmU1YTU4Mzc
  - If tokens are sent in a url parameter don't concatentate 'Bearer '